-5 Times a Tenant Can Break a Lease Without Penalty
+5 Times Tenant Can Get Out of Lease Without Penalty

-- Making Sure the Property Has Running Water at All Times.
+- Tenants Have Access to Running Water at All Times.

 - Performing Repairs.